upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-lsl-visualizer/index.rst

 Visualization of LSL
 ************************

-Once installed, follow these steps to start visualizing your biopotential signals:
+Once installed, follow these steps to start visualizing your bio-potential signals:

 1. **Start Chords-LSL-Visualizer** and click **Scan LSL Stream**.
    This scans for active LSL streams broadcasted by your :ref:`Chords LSL Connector<chords-lsl-connector>` or compatible firmware.